Information for Unrepresented Parties

 2. If the ex parte order is granted, the other party will be served with the order.

-3. A full hearing will be set seven to ten (7-10) court days following the ex parte hearing even if the order is not granted.
+3. An evidentiary hearing will be set seven to ten (7-10) court days following the ex parte hearing, even if the order is not granted.
 The other party (respondent) will have an opportunity to present their testimony and evidence at this time.